Starshipping/PyLlamaRec/dataloader/templates/README.md

 ### alpaca

-Default template used for generic LoRA fine tune
+Default template used for generic LoRA fine tunes so far.

+### alpaca_legacy

+Legacy template used by the original alpaca repo